 Recognising the hard work of a dedicated team over a number of years, worldsteel have announced Tata Steel as the winner of its prestigious Steelie award for ‘Excellence in Life Cycle Assessment’ (LCA).
-Judged by a number of international LCA experts, from outside the steel industry, the award demonstrates Tata Steel’s commitment to product sustainability and proactive use of LCA in becoming the first steel company to run and operate their own Environmental Product Declaration (EPD) programme.
+Judged by a number of international LCA experts, from outside the steel industry, the award demonstrates Tata Steel’s commitment to product sustainability and proactive use of LCA in becoming the first steel company to run and operate their own Environmental Product Declarations (EPD) programme.

 Nick Coleman, Principal Researcher, Product Sustainability, for Tata Steel commented ‘A Life Cycle Assessment approach is critical for optimum resource decisions to be made, and such an approach provides a means of evaluating the environmental credentials of steel products from raw material extraction through to reuse and recycling at end-of-life.
 This is vital to ensure that the sustainability of steel is understood, and its use maximised.
 It is an approach that delivers both transparency and clear reporting of the sustainability of steel.
 It is for that reason that we embarked on the somewhat unique journey to become an Environmental Product Declaration Programme Operator.’

-Environmental Product Declarations (EPDs) are increasingly being used for communicating the LCA attributes of products.
+Environmental Product Declarations (EPD) are increasingly being used for communicating the LCA attributes of products.
 This is particularly the case in the construction sector where EPDs are used to assess the environmental performance of buildings.

 Tata Steel now have the ability to provide their customers (and wider stakeholders) with externally verified EPDs that comply with EN15804 and ISO14025 standards.
 Furthermore, Tata Steel is developing the programme to provide EPDs for specific customer requirements, for the project based construction sector.
 The combination of transparent reporting and customer focus is key to demonstrating steel’s sustainability credentials.